samir-s-hassan/Basic_Web_Server/README.md

     http://localhost:8080/qowir8uqidjasd
     http://localhost:8080/jfksdkjfhaksjdhfkjasdhf
     http://localhost:8080/thisisdefinetelynotapagethatexists

     4. You should notice that the web server accurately serves the right file when it exists and WHEN IT DOESN'T, it defaults to the 404 Not Found page.
-And when we are at our home page/root, we are always at index.html
+And when we are at our /, we are always at index.html

     5. In a similar manner, visiting /index.html and /404.html will also serve those exact pages as our web server checks and sees they exist so they accurately serve it

     6. Lastly, to check our server can handle timeouts, open a separate terminal tab while having the server running in your other terminal tab

     7. Make sure you have telnet installed.
 You can check using "telnet --version"

     8. Connect to our server through the command "telnet localhost 8080"

     9. Do not type anything and since our server is coded to time-out after 10 seconds, you'll notice this is exactly what happens

     10. This is our web server!